quarkusio/main-release-scripts/README.md

 In a fresh/updated clone of https://github.com/quarkusio/quarkusio.github.io:

-1. Update the `_data/versions.yaml` file of the website (the blog post must be pusblished first)
-2. Update `_data/guides-latest.yaml` with all the newly created guides (execute `./unlinkedguides.java` to get the list) - also be careful, the rsync script doesn't remove the deleted files (that's probably something we should fix).
-Note that some of the entries might have already been added to `_data/guides-main.yaml` and in any case, the new entries should be added there too.

-Then:

 1. Write a blog post (use the old as a template, template is different if it's a major release or just a micro)
+2. Update the `_data/versions.yaml` file of the website (the blog post must be pusblished first)
+3. Push your changes

+Wait for the website to be published, then:

-2. Use `announce-X.Y.Z.Final.txt` to create an email and send it to `quarkus-dev`.
+1. Use `announce-X.Y.Z.Final.txt` to create an email and send it to `quarkus-dev`.
 Major items are sorted randomly by the script so it's always better to do a manual pass to reorder them. **Don't forget to include the announcement URL**.
-3. Tweet about the release from the QuarkusIO account (use Tweetdeck for that and choose the right identity). **Don't forget to include the announcement URL**.
+2. Tweet about the release from the QuarkusIO account (use Tweetdeck for that and choose the right identity). **Don't forget to include the announcement URL**.

 If upgrading GraalVM is required (i.e. not just recommended), make it prominent.